 It’s already been mentioned that with a little imagination the female navel might be seen as a miniature vagina.
 But what, exactly, contributes to its unusual sensuality?
 And why, for some men, is it such a turn-on?

 In so many ways, today’s culture has accentuated women's belly buttons like never before.
-But evidence suggests that the midriff itself has perennially captured the male’s lascivious interests.
-And doubtless, our midsections literally revolve around the navel, so that it can be viewed as conspicuously highlighting the area that surrounds it.
+Evidence suggests, however, that the midriff itself has perennially captured the male’s lascivious interests.
+It is doubtless that our midsections literally revolve around the navel so that it can be viewed as conspicuously highlighting the area that surrounds it.

 From any number of vantage points, various websites attempt to explain the navel’s allure, as well as examine the neurological aspects of its attraction.
-Wikipedia (offering no fewer than 14 sources as corroboration) says:
+Wikipedia says:

 The navel is an erogenous zone with a heightened sensitivity.
 The navel and the region below, when touched by the finger or the tip of the tongue, result in the production of erotic sensations, and some people are very ticklish to touch in that area [i.e., don’t simply assume that stimulating this area will sexually titillate your partner—they might also start giggling, distracting them and possibly undermining their carnal arousal].
 Some people can be aroused by tickling, licking, blowing raspberries/zerberts (blowing air with lips), and teasing with a feather, flower or a piece of grass, especially when the person is ticklish in the navel.
 Fingering the navel is also a common act.